 For most students, connecting with a coach is critical, since help is not just a few blocks away like in an on-campus program.
 Many Flex students say that having a go-to person, their trusted coach, is simply more manageable.

-See Academic Success Coach Kristin Hoffmann in action.
+See Success Coach Kristin Hoffmann in action.
 She helps Flexible Option students like this busy nurse every day.

 How do they help you?